 The Wagon I fell off

 I didn’t exactly fall off the planet, although at times I wanted to.
-And I promise not to list all the reasons WHY this Blog got sidelined.
+And I promise not to list all the reasons WHY my blogging got sidelined.
 Does it really matter and will that help me to get it restarted?
 It MAY help me to avoid it happening again, but other than learning from my challenges I am mostly going to look forward instead of backwards.
 What did I learn?
 Its taken me a long time, but I have learnt that it doesn’t have to be perfect.
 It (hopefully) doesn’t have to take a large block time to do it.
 And I CAN resurrect it in pieces.

 Right now, that fire in my belly is telling me, “YOU IDIOT, you are gonna kick yourself for not (re)starting sooner!”
 I am already excited about rekindling my romance with this amazing tool which can connect me with all of you.
 I do LOVE writing… crazy huh?
 To me it is so, so sweet and therapeutic for me, and I love sharing my thoughts in the hope that it can give AT LEAST ONE person the inspiration to get back on your own wagon (whatever that may be).